General Education

 - Certificate of Achievement in CSU General Education: Students must meet with a Counselor to complete this petition prior to the deadline.
 Completion of this local NVC Certificate of Achievement will be noted on the final transcript and allows students to participate in the annual graduation ceremony.

-- Certification of CSU General Education Breadth Requirements: Students must request CSU-GE certification when requesting final transcripts to be sent from NVC to the CSU transfer school.
+- Certification of CSU General Education Breadth Requirements: Students must request full or partial CSU-GE certification when requesting final transcripts to be sent from NVC to the CSU transfer school.
 The transcript requests can be made online or at the Napa Valley College Admissions and Records office.
 Students may qualify for either full certification or partial subject-area certification.

 - Full CSU-GE Certification: All requirements must be completed in all five CSU-GE Areas A through E. Obtaining full certification means a student will not have to complete additional lower division GE requirements that may be required at that CSU school.
 The U.S. History, Constitution and American Ideals is not a part of CSU-GE Certification, however the courses that comprise this requirement can be double-counted in Area D. Please consult a Counselor for details.